 ALL LOANS REQUIRE A PROMISSORY NOTE:

-- OTHER LOANS (Perkins/Nursing) –If a promissory note is needed, you should see it as a TO DO item in your PAWS account.
+- NURSING LOANS): A new promissory note is needed each year.
+If one is needed, you should see it as a TO DO item in your PAWS account.

 HOLD PLACED ON DISBURSEMENT PENDING VERIFICATION OF MAKING SATISFACTORY ACADEMIC PROGRESS: